microFIT for Ontario Lawyers 101 Guide

 14. What costs associated with microFIT Facilities should be taken into account when buying a property?

 It is important to ask questions to understand the microFIT Facility and how it currently operates.
 For example: Is there a maintenance schedule and what maintenance payments are required (if any)?
 What happens if I need to remove the microFIT Facility temporarily to repair or replace the roof underneath it, and who pays the cost for its temporary removal?
 Will my insurance premiums be affected by the presence of a Facility on the property?
 Is there a list of contacts in case there is an issue with the Facility (i.e. roofer, electrician)?
 Are there any tax implications to receiving Generation Payments for electricity supplied to the grid (i.e. income tax or HST)?
 And for v.1.3 and 1.4 Contracts, where a third party is the Supplier, any cost implications under the arrangements between the property owner and the third party should be determined.

 15. As a Lawyer acting for a buyer, how else can I assist my client?

-In addition to providing information of the type set out on this webpage, if you become directly involved in the negotiations, and e.g. the seller agrees to assist the buyer in becoming the new contract holder using the assignment process, it may be advisable for the parties to formalize this and any other understandings regarding the microFIT facility in writing by including it as a requirement under the agreement of purchase and sale.
-You can also play an important role by ensuring buyers who will become assignees understand the contract assignment process, including where to find information about making the assignment.
+In addition to providing information of the type set out on this webpage, if you become directly involved in the negotiations, and e.g. the seller agrees to assist the buyer in becoming the new Supplier using the assignment process, it may be advisable for the parties to formalize this and any other understandings regarding the microFIT Facility in writing by including it as a requirement under the agreement of purchase and sale.
+You can also play an important role by ensuring buyers who will become Assignees understand the Contract assignment process, including where to find information about making the assignment.

 - What is the Contract Commencement Date?

-- Is my client entitled to become a microFIT Contract Holder?
+- Is my client entitled to become a microFIT Supplier?